dhekmass12/data-science-real-world-cases/README.md

 # data-science-real-world-cases
-A Problem Solving for Many Real World Cases of Data Science.
+A Problem Solving for Many Real World Problems of Data Science.